Monash-HPR/InductionChallenge/README.md

 ![equation](http://www.sciweavers.org/upload/Tex2Img_1532666868/eqn.png)

 Euler's method has a global truncation error of O(dt), so you will need to decrease the step size in your simulation to obtain good results (although this will take longer).

+As you can see from the maths above, your integrator function will require many inputs, and will have to store the new position and velocity before returning them.
+One way to do this is to pass a class instance to the function which contains all of the information it needs.
+You could use the *State* class for this (HINT HINT).

 If you have trouble with anything described above **ask questions!** This exercise should be challenging, but ultimately fun.